 Will conduct business and professional activities with honesty, integrity and project a professional image in all endeavors.

-Will
+Will abide by and follow local, state, and federal laws.

 Will ensure truthful and non-deceptive advertising and be prepared to substantiate any claims or offers.